Wolf Alice Bloom At Finsbury Park In Spectacular Hometown Triumph

 Standing among the audience are members of The Last Dinner Party themselves, still dressed in their stage outfits and singing every word—a lovely reminder of the mutual admiration running throughout today’s line-up.

-A quick costume change sees Rowsell emerge dressed entirely in black, emptying a bottle of water over herself before the evening’s final act begins in earnest.
+A quick costume change sees Rowsell emerge dressed entirely in her white outfit’s black counterpart, emptying a bottle of water over herself before the evening’s final act begins in earnest.
 Sirens blare, megaphone in hand, as she launches into the ferocious Yuk Foo.
 The punk explosion instantly transforms the atmosphere, flowing directly into the relentless Play The Greatest Hits and the fuzzed-out swagger of Smile.
 Oddie remains captivating throughout, forever moving, posing and once again hurling his guitar skywards before snatching it safely back from disaster, while Ellis prowls the stage with relentless energy.

 Wolf Alice @ Finsbury Park